Nov 17, 2020

 During the pandemic, the move to remote working and the accelerated adoption of cloud applications have increased security risks for businesses.
 More than half (59%) of MSPs said remote work due to COVID-19 resulted in increased ransomware attacks, and 52% of MSPs reported that shifting client workloads to the cloud increased security vulnerabilities.
 As a result, SMBs need to take precautions to avoid the costly disruptions that occur in the aftermath of an attack.
 The survey also determined that healthcare was the most vulnerable industry during the pandemic (59%).

-“Now more than ever organisations need to be vigilant in their approach to cyber security, especially in the healthcare industry as it’s managing and handling the most sensitive (and for criminals the most valuable) private data,” said Travis Lass, President of XLCON, a Phoenix, AZ based MSP.
+“Now more than ever organizations need to be vigilant in their approach to cybersecurity, especially in the healthcare industry as it’s managing and handling the most sensitive (and for criminals the most valuable) private data,” said Travis Lass, President of XLCON, a Phoenix, AZ based MSP.
 “The majority of our clients are small healthcare clinics, with no in-house IT.
 As ransomware attacks continue to increase, it’s critical we do everything we can to support them by arming them with best-in-class technology that will fend off malicious attackers looking to take advantage of the already fragile state of the healthcare industry.”

 The survey revealed the top three ways ransomware is attacking entities: